Fr0sT-Brutal/awesome-pascal/README.md

 *Image files, free drawing, barcodes etc. There are also some drawing engines in [Game dev](#game-dev) section*

-* [ImageQuality](https://github.com/GodModeUser/ImageQuality). `[Delphi]` `[FPC]` A library for objectively measuring image/video quality.
-It implements many popular algorithms, such as MS-SSIM, MS-SSIM*, SIMM, MSE, and PSNR.
-It is designed to be fast, accurate, and reliable.
-It can be compiled directly and requires no additional libraries.

 * [Graphics32](https://github.com/graphics32/graphics32). `[Delphi]` `[FPC]` Designed for fast 32-bit graphics handling on Delphi, Kylix and Lazarus.
 Optimized for 32-bit pixel formats, it provides fast operations with pixels and graphic primitives, and in most cases Graphics32 outperforms the standard TCanvas classes.
 It is almost a hundred times faster in per-pixel access and about 2-5 times faster in drawing lines.

 * [GraphicEx](https://github.com/mike-lischke/GraphicEx). `[Delphi]` Addendum to Delphi's Graphics.pas to enable your application to load many common image formats.
 This library is primarily designed to load images as background (buttons, forms, toolbars) and textures (DirectX, OpenGL) or for image browsing and editing purposes as long as you don't need to save images.